aliaazis/ECommerce-Dashboard-App/README.md

 # React-Dashboard-App
-Create ad deploy admin dashboard application using React, Tailwind and JavaScript
+Create and deploy admin dashboard application using React, Tailwind and JavaScript